sparkutils/kogito-4-spark/README.md

 # kogito-4-spark
-A Kogito DMN wrapper for Spark row level and aggregate execution
+A Kogito DMN wrapper for Spark at row level